-Girls soccer coach Julie Carrington and football coach Joe Clayton are among those who have mentally put together schedules in anticipation of Clark County schools not being available to play.
+Girls soccer coach Julie Carrington and football coach Joe Clayton are among those who have mentally put together schedules in anticipation of Clark County schools not competing in fall sports.

-“I think it’s understandable based on the sizes of their schools and how many kids that they have to work with, but I am sad for the students,” Pahrump Valley girls soccer coach Julie Carrington said.
+“I think it’s understandable based on the sizes of their schools and how many kids that they have to work with, but I am sad for the students,” Carrington said.
 “We will be able to play a few schools — SLAM, Equipo, Moapa — so I’m thankful for that opportunity for our ladies.

 “Hoping for the remainder of our teams to get a chance to play.”